 Although some of the bacteria also have an extra-chromosomal material known as a plasmid.
-This plasmid is advantageous in some or the other way to the bacteria, as it gives resistant to certain antibiotics.
+This plasmid is advantageous in some or the other way to the bacteria, as it gives resistance to certain antibiotics.

 - Parent cell grows to the fullest size.

-As, binary fission is so rapid and always result in the cells that are clones (genetically identical) of their parent cells, and hence does not provide any ray for genetic diversity, variation or recombination and can lose their identity and resulting in extinction as to cop with the changing environment, there is a need of variation.
-Therefore, the genetic transfer in prokaryotes takes place by the other three methods, that support the organisms in their survival ship.
+Besides, it can lose its identity and result in extinction to cope with the changing environment; and there is a need for variation.
+Therefore, the genetic transfer in prokaryotes takes place through the other three methods that support the organisms in their survival ship.